ralish/DecodeWheaRecord/README.md

 Support status
 --------------

-### WHEA events

-WHEA events are output by the `Microsoft-Windows-Kernel-WHEA` provider to the `Microsoft-Windows-Kernel-WHEA/Operational` channel.
+The `Microsoft-Windows-Kernel-WHEA` provider outputs errors and events to the `Microsoft-Windows-Kernel-WHEA/Errors` and `Microsoft-Windows-Kernel-WHEA/Operational` event log channels respectively.
 You can view these events using standard Windows tools such as the *Event Viewer* application and `Get-WinEvent` PowerShell command.
 The events are not parsed, with only the "*raw data*" provided in the form of a hex-encoded string.
-To parse an event provide the value of the `RawData` field to `DecodeWheaRecord` as the input argument.
+To parse the WHEA error or event the value of the `RawData` field should be provided to `DecodeWheaRecord` as the input argument.
 For example:

 ```plain
 DecodeWheaRecord.exe 57684C6701000000200000000000000050434920180000800200000000000000